Drew Spence: Tottenham Hotspur

 In June 2022, Spence signed a two-year contract with Tottenham Hotspur, leaving Chelsea as their longest serving player.

+On 10 December 2025 it was announced Spence had signed a long-term contract with the club.

+On 22 August 2026, Spence was named as Tottenham's captain.

 International career

+England

+Spence was born in England to a Jamaican father and English mother.
 National coach Mark Sampson gave Spence her first senior call up in October 2015, in an understrength squad for the 2015 Yongchuan International Tournament.
-She won her first England cap on 23 October 2015, as a substitute in England's 2–1 defeat to China in Chongqing.
+She won her first and only England cap on 23 October 2015, as a substitute in England's 2–1 defeat to China in Chongqing.

 In September 2017, Spence's Chelsea team-mate Eniola Aluko was pursuing allegations of racial discrimination against The FA through the pages of The Guardian newspaper.
 Spence was drawn into the controversy when she was revealed as the previously-anonymous "The Player" who was said to have been "upset and offended" by Mark Sampson on the trip to China.

 In November 2022, Spence was recognized by The Football Association as one of the England national team's legacy players, and as the 192nd women's player to be capped by England.

+Jamaica

 Spence qualified for Jamaica through her heritage and made her debut on 24 October 2021.
+At the 2023 Women's World Cup, Spence featured for Jamaica as they reached the knockout stages for the first time in their history.